pointave/Ottertory/README.md

 ---
 ## Openai-TTS Endpoint

-Will expand use way later, but I use https://github.com/rsxdalv/TTS-WebUI, specifically there is an option on the tools page called "OpenAI TTS API" and I have the auto enable checked.
-You are going to want to install that extension, the chatterbox, and probably even the kokoro extension to be safe.
-HOPEFULLY thats all you need, just have it running at the same time and it will receive requests, but I've only tested on my device.
+I use https://github.com/rsxdalv/TTS-WebUI, specifically there is an option on the tools page called "OpenAI TTS API" and I have the auto enable checked.
+You are going to want to install the chatterbox extension as well.
+I made a python file to specifically only open the endpoint and it boots in like 5 seconds.

 ***YOU NEED TO CHANGE .env.example to .env***